– Kawasaki Vaquero 1700 Review –

 There is a very engaged and well-established subculture in the motorcycle world.
 They even have their own racing classes!
 I am obviously referring here to Baggers.
 This is a segment that is often associated with American motorcycles and with good reason, as the market share of the American Bagger is extremely high.

 However, Kawasaki does not hesitate to offer their version of the Bagger under the Vulcan platform.
-The Vulcan is already well-known in the classic cruiser form and Kawasaki offers us two larger motorcycles, namely the Vulcan 1700 Voyager (Touring) and the Vulcan Vaquero (Bagger).
+The Vulcan is already well known in the classic cruiser form and Kawasaki offers us two larger motorcycles, namely the Vulcan 1700 Voyager (Touring) and the Vulcan Vaquero (Bagger).

 Today, it’s with the Vulcan Vaquero that I’m taking for a ride!